Man linked to largest art heist in history freed from prison

 HARTFORD, Conn.
-(AP) — An elderly reputed Connecticut mobster who federal authorities believe is the last surviving person of interest in the largest art heist in history has been released from prison and is criticizing federal government officials.
+(AP) — A reputed Connecticut mobster who federal authorities believe is the last surviving person of interest in the largest art heist in history criticized government officials Monday as he adjusted to being back home after finishing a four-year prison sentence for weapons crimes.

-Eighty-two-year-old Robert Gentile also maintained Monday that he knows nothing about the still-unsolved theft of $500 million worth of art from the Isabella Stewart Gardner Museum in Boston in 1990.
-He finished a four-year sentence in an unrelated weapons case and was released Friday.
+Robert Gentile, 82, also maintained he knows nothing about the unsolved theft of $500 million worth of art from the Isabella Stewart Gardner Museum in Boston in 1990.
+He was released from federal custody in the unrelated weapons case Friday.

-Gentile is blaming federal officials for his worsening health problems and criticizing authorities for seizing his money and damaging his Manchester home during a raid in the weapons case.
+“I had nothing to do with the paintings.
+It’s a big joke,” Gentile said in a phone interview from his Manchester home.

-An FBI official declined to comment on Gentile’s statements.
-Federal Bureau of Prisons officials said they were reviewing Gentile’s comments.
+He also blamed federal prison officials for worsening health problems that have left him unable to get around except in a wheelchair, and he criticized law enforcement officials for seizing his money and damaging his home during a raid in the weapons case.

 Most Read Nation & World Stories